-The disclosure in Part II.
+As used in this Part II.
 Item 1A.
-Risk Factors in the Original Filing is hereby amended to add the following risk factors.
-As used in this Item 1A.
-Risk Factors, "we" and "our" shall mean Replay or Replay's management, as the context may require, if relating to a statement made prior to the Business Combination and shall mean the Company (as successor registrant to Replay) or the Company's management, as the context may require, if relating to a statement made after the consummation of the Business Combination.
-Any material weakness described herein with respect to an Affected Period means the material weakness of Replay.
-Except for the additional risk factors below, this Amendment does not amend, update or change any other items or disclosures contained in Item 1A.
-Risk Factors in the Original Filing.
-This Amendment should be read in conjunction with the Original Filing.
+Risk Factors, "we" and "our" shall mean Replay or Replay's management, as the context may require, if relating to a statement made prior to the Business Combination and shall mean New Pubco (as successor registrant to Replay) or the New Pubco's management, as the context may require, if relating to a statement made after the consummation of the Business Combination.
+Any material weakness described herein with respect to an affected period means the material weakness of Replay.